alexthecat123/ESProFile/README.md

 3/19/2025 - Updated external case with screwholes to accomodate the v1.1 PCB, and added a new 3D-printed internal ESProFile mount by wottle on TinkerDifferent.

 4/9/2025 - Added STL files for a ProFile-shaped ESProFile case by Michael Schaffer.
 Also updated the note about Apple ][ compatibility to reflect a recent report that I got from someone.

+6/4/2025 - Fixed a typo in the readme where I accidentally said that you should use checksum error checking when performing XMODEM disk backups with ESProFile, when you should actually use CRC instead.